Chicago Dog Bite Lawyers

 Speak with a skilled Chicago dog bite attorney by making an appointment now

 If you or a loved one was attacked or bitten by a dog, you have rights.
 Dog owners in Illinois are strictly liable to protect most citizens if their dog bites.
 Our Chicago dog bite lawyers work to prove the attack occurred and that your injuries resulted from the attack.
-Dogs are not always your best friends.
-Prompt attention is a must to be able to hold the dog owners responsible and also to treat the wounds.
-For help from an experienced lawyer, call Gainsberg Law at 312-313-1621 or reach us through our contact form to review your case.
+Prompt attention is necessary to be able to hold the dog owners responsible and also to treat the wounds.
+For help from an experienced lawyer, call Gainsberg Law or reach us through our contact form to schedule a free consultation